yeshhrana/A-Computational-Approach-to-Astronomy/README.md

-# A-Computational-Approach-to-Astrophysics
+# A-Computational-Approach-to-Astronomy
-A scalable toolkit for modern astrophysics implemented in Python
+A scalable toolkit for modern astronomy implemented in Python